 Unlike most print resources in the library, which are classified with the Library of Congress call number system, government documents are arranged by the Superintendent of Documents (SuDocs) call number system.
 The SuDocs system is a provenance arrangement—publications are organized based on the issuing agency.
 So, A call numbers are for the Department of Agriculture, C is Commerce, D is Defense, and so on.
 There are, of course, exceptions to the straightforward letters: X and Y are used for various Congressional publications.

 One of the most confusing aspects of SuDocs numbers for those new to them is that the number does not read as a decimal, the way LC numbers do.
 Instead, the numbers before and after the dot are whole numbers.
 So, while D 19.18 would come before D 19.3 in LC order (because it reads as 19.one eight), it comes after D 19.3 in SuDocs order (because it reads as 19.eighteen).
-See MSU's SuDocs Basics for more guidance; use the List of Classes or UCSD's Browse by Call Number guide to see numbers associated with departments and subordinate offices.
+See MSU's Learning SuDocs Call Numbers for more guidance; use the List of Classes or UCSD's Browse by Call Number guide to see numbers associated with departments and subordinate offices.

 A very basic break-down of a SuDocs number: